-The undeniable truth is that the Trump budget mortgages American security by throwing money at the Pentagon and their contractors and paying for this unjustified spending increase by slashing vital investments in people that provide far better security to our citizens and jobs for our economy.
+The undeniable truth is that the current budget mortgages American security by throwing money at the Pentagon and their contractors and paying for this unjustified spending increase by slashing vital investments in people that provide far better security to our citizens and jobs for our economy.

 TOWNHALL SAMPLE QUESTIONS